AbstractUmbra/Hondana/README.md

 | Chapter          | [ ]          | Soon:tm:                                           |
 | Report           | [ ]          | Soon:tm:                                           |
 | Ratelimits?      | [ ]          | Not part of the API spec but might be handy.       |

+### API caveats to note

+There are no API endpoints for Artist.
+Currently if you query a manga without the `"artist"` query includes then you will not recieve artist data.